Nagata Park

 sightseeing

 From the top of the park's symbol, the 16-meter high "Yoshikawa Mount Fuji," you can enjoy a panoramic view of the city.
-On a clear day, you can see the Tokyo Sky Tree and, if you're lucky, even the real Mount Fuji!
-Most of the park is covered with a green lawn making the park feel spacious and open.
+On a clear day, you can see the Tokyo Sky Tree and, if you're lucky, you can even see the real Mount Fuji!
+The majority of the park is covered by green lawn, making the park feel spacious and open.

 Basic Information